Aquabrass Alt Progetto Aqua Review & Rating Updated: April 19, 2026

 Aquabrass sells good to very good quality faucets made by reputable manufacturers.

-The faucets are supported by capable customer service but the warranties are below the standard North American lifetime warranty.
+The faucets are supported by capable customer service, but the warranties are sub-par when compared to the standard North American lifetime warranty.

 The Company